mpoeckl/spark-cdm-connector/documentation/overview.md

 ## Using the Spark CDM connector to read and write CDM data

-> **⚠️ COMPATIBILITY NOTICE**: The following section is kept from the original documentation.
-Not all features have been tested with this fork against Microsoft Fabric Runtime 1.3. **Write operations are currently not working/supported in Fabric Runtime 1.3** - only read operations have been validated.
+> **⚠️ LIMITED TESTING DISCLAIMER**: The testing of features of the Spark CDM Connector is limited, so not all features might work as expected.
 Use with caution and test thoroughly in your specific environment.

 The Spark CDM connector is used to modify normal Spark dataframe read and write behavior with a series of options and modes used as described below.